zammad/zammad-documentation/admin/console/hidden-settings.rst

 .. image:: /images/console/ui_ticket_create_notes.gif

-Adding a warning to the article reply process
+Adding a Warning to the Article Reply Process
 ---------------------------------------------

 In case you need to give your agent a warning during the ticket article reply,